 - Irene Souka, Director-General Human Resources and Security, European Commission

 - Vladimir Sucha, Director-General Joint Research Centre, European Commission

-- Marc Mouligneau, Director of the Office for Infrastructure and Logistics Brussels, European Commission
+- Marc Mouligneau, Director of the Office for Infrastructure and Logistics Brussels and acting Head of the Real Estate Department, European Commission

 - Peter Benuska, Master Architect of the European Commission